-When you are going on a fall getaway, you want to put together outfits that will make you feel comfortable, confident and chic.
+When you are going on a fall getaway, you want to put together outfits that will make you feel comfortable, confident, and chic.
 Not to mention, you’ll likely be taking plenty of photos of your vacation and want to wear outfits you can look back on and know you looked good in.
-If you are feeling overwhelmed with the packing process, let us alleviate some of that stress by introducing you to the four essential travel outfits you should bring with you on your fall trip.
+If you are feeling overwhelmed with the packing process, let us alleviate some of that stress by introducing you to four essential travel outfits for fall.

 Several decades ago, people would dress up for just about everything.
 When they went to the movies or went shopping, they were dressed to the nines.
 When they arrived at the airport and took a 12-hour flight, they were put together.
 Those days have long passed, and we routinely see people engage in all three of those activities in less formal articles of clothing … like sweatpants.

 The good news is there is a middle ground for people who want to dress nicely and still be comfortable.
 You don’t have to go to the airport in a pantsuit and six-inch heels, but you certainly don’t have to wear baggy sweatpants either.
 Cue the “cute airport outfit.”
 To begin, find your favorite women’s turtleneck or sweater.
 It doesn’t matter what material, color, or fit.
 And, yes, you can get away with wearing an oversized sweater without it looking baggy or sloppy, especially if you pair it with leggings.